marnen/staticmatic/README.md

 Examples:

-    # Searches for the default rendering engine file type
+    # Searches for the default rendering engine file type (in this case, haml is the default)
     = partial 'sidebar'

     # Equivalent to the above statement